Opinion | Republicans are testing messages to reverse their suburban slide, and education is a winner

 Democrats traditionally hold advantages on education, but parental anger at learning loss caused by school closures has shifted the landscape.
 Many moms and dads blame recalcitrant teachers unions, to whom the Democratic Party is beholden, for slow reopenings.
 Mask mandates in the classroom poll well but have added to tensions.

-And Florida Sen. Rick Scott, the chairman of the NRSC, intends to surf the wave of backlash.
+And Sen. Rick Scott (R-Fla.), the chairman of the NRSC, intends to surf the wave of backlash.
 Senate challengers plan to emphasize support for “school choice” and “parental involvement” in commercials and on the stump next year, he said.

 “We can make sure that it’s a big focus,” Scott said in an interview.
 “People are seeing this work, and they’re going to follow it, whether Youngkin wins or not, which I’m optimistic that he can.”

-One reason that Republican strategists are so high on the education messages is because they also play well with Latinos.
+One reason Republican strategists are so high on the education messages is that they also play well with Latinos.
 The NRSC plan to win back the Senate involves retaining support from rural and non-college-educated Whites who moved toward the GOP under Trump, continuing to make inroads among Hispanics, and reversing the suburban slide among college-educated Whites.
 The three-pronged approach means Republicans do not need to recapture all the suburban voters who backed Mitt Romney in 2012 but shifted to Biden in 2020 in order to regain control of the Senate, which is currently divided 50-50.
 “It’s ours to lose,” Scott told me.

 The NRSC poll was conducted across 192 battleground counties from Sept.
 27 to Sept.
 30 by Wes Anderson — not the filmmaker but a partner at OnMessage, the GOP consultancy that has worked for Scott since 2010, when he first ran for Florida governor.
 Anderson excluded suburbs in 13 deep-blue states represented by two Democratic senators, as well as counties that technically count as suburban but broke for Trump by more than two points.